maxonemillion/EmployeeDirectory/README.md

 ### SCREENSHOT:

 ### INFORMATION:
 [Here](https://maxonemillion.github.io/EmployeeDirectory) is the link to the deployed app.
-[Here](https://github.com/maxonemillion/EmployeeDirectory "Link to github repository") is the Github repository for this project.

 ### CONTACT:
 * max.daniel@utah.edu